Audio Basis - articles about audio

 Ability comparison

 Bit depth defines audible noise.
-More bit depth is lesser noise.
+More bit depth means lesser noise.

 In the picture, we can see that bit-depth decreasing is achieved by using only part of the full signal frequency band.
 In other words, if we want to reduce bit depth, we must increase the sample rate to keep the audible noise level.